[Minor revision–posted 1/27/23 (replaces 2/13/18 edition)]

 3. Additions to the Vehicle Fleet

-(1) The letter of justification should also include the type of vehicle to be purchased, the intended purpose of the vehicle, and the funding source.
+(1) The letter of justification shall also include the type of vehicle to be procured, the intended purpose of the vehicle, and the funding source.

-(2) After the documentation is prepared and signed by the appropriate vice president or provost, the requesting department should forward the documentation to the TTU vehicle fleet manager.
+(2) After the documentation is prepared and signed by the appropriate vice president or provost, the requesting department shall forward the documentation to the TTU Vehicle Fleet Manager.

-(4) If the state Office of Vehicle Fleet Management does not approve the addition to the university vehicle fleet and provides a letter of denial, the requesting department may not purchase the vehicle.
+(4) If the state Office of Vehicle Fleet Management does not approve the addition to the university vehicle fleet and provides a letter of denial, the requesting department may not proceed with the procurement of the vehicle.

 If the state Office of Vehicle Fleet Management approves the addition to the university vehicle fleet, an approval letter will be provided to the TTU Vehicle Fleet Manager.

 b.
-A requisition for the procurement of a new, previously owned, or leased motor vehicle should be prepared by the requesting department in Techbuy.
+A requisition for the procurement of a new, previously owned, or leased motor vehicle shall be prepared by the requesting department in Techbuy.

-(1) The department should contact Purchasing to determine if the vehicle can be purchased on an existing contract or if a formal bid process will be required.
+(1) The department shall contact Strategic Acquisitions at email@example.com to determine if the vehicle can be procured on an existing pricing contract or if a formal procurement process will be required.
+Strategic Acquisitions can assist with contract opportunities for discounted pricing and other value added options.

 (2) Once the procurement process has been satisfied, the department shall attach the approval letter to the TechBuy requisition.
-The approval letter shall also include approval from the appropriate divisional vice president, provost/senior vice president, or system vice chancellor.
+The approval letter shall also include approval from the appropriate divisional vice president, the Provost and Senior Vice President, or system vice chancellor.

-(4) Once the Vehicle Fleet Manager approves the requisition, it will be routed electronically to Purchasing for procurement.
+(4) Once the Vehicle Fleet Manager approves the requisition, it will be routed electronically to Strategic Acquisitions for review and processing.

 c.
 The following are exceptions to the above procedures.
-Follow the procedures outlined in section 3 for the purchase of the following:
+Follow the procedures outlined in section 3 for the procurement of the following:

 (1) Law enforcement vehicles, including pursuit vehicles;